 Within the websites where you can find long term accommodations are:

-Hotels and hostels are always an option if you are staying for a short-term period or for a temporary time.
+Hotels and hostels are always an option of accommodation if you are staying for a short-term period or for a temporary time.

 Hotels around Victoria provide many amenities at varied prices.
 Depending on which hotel you choose, they might offer facilities such as free parking, kitchenettes, free wifi, and free phone calls.